boshjerns/Hay-is-for-LLMs/README.md

 5. **Open a Pull Request**

 ### Development Guidelines
-- Follow existing code style and patterns
+- Follow existing retro terminal aesthetic
 - Add tests for new features
 - Update documentation for API changes
 - Ensure all AI models are properly supported